ChrisEssery/group-project/Portfolio/Evaluation.md

 Unit testing is obviously very important when it comes to building a prototype web application.
 One important point concerns the practicality of unit testing.
 A testing harness offers a standardised framework for automatically testing code.
 It serves to ensure that the code does not regress to a weaker state (which can be overcome through regression testing) and makes the code clear and maintainable.

+Include links to the unit testing code as well as code snippets.

 ### Testing harness

 ### Rationale